Eye infections occur when harmful microorganisms such as bacteria, fungi, and viruses invade any part of the eyeball or the surrounding area.

 How an infected eye looks

-Endophthalmitis is a serious form of eye infection and inflammation.
+An endophthalmitis is a severe form of eye infection and inflammation.
 If you wear contact lenses, you should only use your glasses until you have visited your eye doctor to receive a diagnosis and treatment.

-There are many different types of eye infections, and your ophthalmologist needs to determine the particular type of eye infection you have in order to be able to prescribe the proper treatment.
+There are many different types of eye infections, and your ophthalmologist needs to determine the particular kind of eye infection you have to be able to prescribe the proper treatment.

 Causes and types of eye infections